Application and Enrollment

 Applications will be possible from April 15.

 International applicants can apply until July 15.
-Certificates that have not yet been issued by this date can be submitted by August 15 at the latest.
-Please note, however, that a decision on your application can only be made once the final documents have been received and checked.
-Conditional admissions will not be granted.
+Certificates that have not yet been issued by this date can be submitted by July 31 at the latest.

 Applicants who have German citizenship and/or have obtained their university entrance qualification in Germany can apply until August 31.
 Please note: An IB diploma is considered an international university entrance qualification from Switzerland (regardless of the country in which it was obtained).